khakhalin/Ca-Imaging-and-Model-2018/Description_programs.md

 ### network_flow

 Obsolete.
 Used to calculate the network flow (those "new" measures I introduced).
 Could be called from the analysis program, or from the model.
 Includes a built-in tester.
 Now however these measures are re-implemented in myCentrality and maybe, to some extent, myCyclicity, so this realization is abandoned.

-### caimaging_mat2csv_batch

-Technical file that reads mat files and dumps them into csv.
-Inputs are hard-coded.
-Is only used when data needs to be passed to students.
-Before it can be reused, needs to be seriously revisited, as I'm not sure what data it's even saving (is it only the spike-series?).

-### caimaging_browser

-Interactive browser of cells; can be called by passing the data structure S. Is based on my general script scatterbrowser.
-Currently is not used.

 ### caimaging_draw_spikes